-This project was supported by Grant No. G1999ONDCP03A awarded by the Office of National Drug Control Policy, Executive Office of the President.
+This project was supported by Grant No. G2199ONDCP03A awarded by the Office of National Drug Control Policy.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government.
+Research current as of August 2023.

-© 2021 Legislative Analysis and Public Policy Association.
+© 2023 Legislative Analysis and Public Policy Association.